InnoTecTing Could Take Your Business to The Next Level

 Peter is right but to an extent.
 Peter’s recipe for success has only two ingredients.
 He forgot that innovation without protection is philanthropy.
 Protection is vital to get maximum return on the investment made on innovation and marketing (more on it later).

 So here the recipe for success gets completed that has, among other things, innovation, marketing and yes protection as ingredients.
 So that you remember it, I coined a term: InnoTecTing.

 And when you add InnoTecTing into the recipe, the success of your organization soars to a whole new level.
 Now that you understand how InnoTecTing can help, it’s time to dive deeper to explore the concept.

 Necessity is the mother of invention, but innovation is the offspring of vulnerability.
 Finding flaws in the system and coming up with inventions to rectify those flaws are what innovations truly are.
-Every invention that is an improvement over prior subject matter or a totally new invention in a relatively unknown field falls under the category of innovation.
+Every invention that is an improvement over the prior subject matter or a totally new invention in a relatively unknown field falls under the category of innovation.

 Most people question how innovation could be vital to determine the success of a product-based company.
 An excellent example is Netflix, which became a huge success because it continued to innovate.

-Back in 1980s, Blockbuster, a video rental shop chain was a huge hit among the masses.
+Back in the 1980s, Blockbuster, a video rental shop chain was a huge hit among the masses.
 People could rent videos from thousands of available titles by visiting a store nearest to them.

-Netflix, started in 1997, knew that in order to thrive in the video business world, they would have to adopt a different approach.
+Netflix knew that in order to thrive in the video business world, they would have to adopt a different approach.
 Netflix innovated and gave birth to the mail-order delivery system.
 They did value addition.
 Customers now could rent videos from the comfort of their homes.

 Result: Netflix became a huge hit.
 Blockbuster, which was complacent, became bankrupt before it was bought by Dish network at a bankruptcy auction for about $320 million.
 Lack of innovation killed Blockbuster.